Martin Jetpack: Version P12

 A further version of the Martin Jetpack was built to prepare for manned flight testing.
-The new prototype, with the descriptor P12, had several design improvements over earlier versions, including lowering the position of the Martin Jetpack's ducts, which reportedly resulted in better maneuverability.
+The prototype, called P12, had several design improvements over earlier versions, including lowering the position of the ducts, which reportedly resulted in better maneuverability.
 It also had a fully integrated fly-by-wire system.
 P12 was to be developed into a first responder production model.
-A lighter personal jetpack was hoped to be available in 2017.
+A lighter personal jetpack was hoped to follow.

 Safety features

-To enhance safety, the finished product was to feature a low-opening ballistic parachute along with carbon-fibre landing gear and pilot module.
+To enhance safety, the product was to feature a low-opening ballistic parachute along with carbon-fibre landing gear and pilot module.

 Flight testing

 On 29 May 2011, the Martin Jetpack successfully completed a remotely controlled unmanned test flight to 1500 m above sea level, and carried out a successful test of its ballistic parachute.

 A second version, designated prototype P12, of the Martin Jetpack received approval from the New Zealand Civil Aviation Authority (CAA) to begin manned flight testing in August 2013.
 According to an investor update from August 2016, additional funding would be required to complete the certification process.